 Faber would take the mound two days later in New York to pitch the complete-game win that clinched the Series for Chicago.
 All in all, Faber threw 27 of the 52 innings of the Series, despite not starting Game 1.

-New player personnel director Roland Hemond made his first deal in that capacity for the club.
-Hemond sent John “Pineapple” Matias and Gail Hopkins to the Royals for Don O’Riley and Pat Kelly.
+New player personnel director Roland Hemond made his first deal, sending John “Pineapple” Matias and Gail Hopkins to the Royals for Don O’Riley and Pat Kelly.

-Kelly, the brother of Cleveland Browns star running back Leroy Kelly, provided speed for the “New Look” White Sox.
-A solid hitter and leadoff man, Pat made the All-Star team in 1973, when he hit .280 with 22 steals.
+Kelly, the brother of Cleveland Browns star running back Leroy, provided speed for the “New Look” White Sox.
+A solid hitter and leadoff man, Pat was an All-Star in 1973, when he hit .280 with 22 steals.
 Kelly played for the Sox from 1971-76 and stole 119 bases.